isomerpages/moe-westwoodsec/_grow/Visual & Performing Arts/Choir.md

 singing</p>
 </li>
 <li>
-<p>To build forward-thinking through innovative and creative freedom of expression
+<p>To foster forward-thinking by participating in exchange programs with
-&nbsp;</p>
+other choir teams.&nbsp;</p>
 </li>
 <li>
 <p>To foster a strong sense of belonging and teamwork &nbsp;&nbsp;</p>
 </li>
 <li>
-<p>To broaden students’ perspectives through repertoire from different cultures
+<p>To broaden students' perspectives by exploring repertoire from diverse
-and genres&nbsp;</p>
+cultures and genres.</p>
 </li>
 </ul>
 <p><strong>TEACHERS IN-CHARGE</strong>